AlexKuchynskyi/Bash-Scripts/README.md

 [correct_IP](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/check_IP) script gets as an input possible IP-address and checks whether the user input string is the correct IP-address or not.

+[count_IP_URL](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/count_IP_URL.sh) cript takes the log file to process and gives the most appeared IPs and URLs.
+The output amount may be specified (default are 5, i.e. 5 most often IPs and 5 most often URLs).

 [count_lines](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/count_lines.sh) script counts lines in the list of files and returns list of files with the quantity of lines in each file and total number of files and lines as well.

 [cron_conf](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/cron_conf) script creates cron's task for logrotate running to rotate specified by user log file each 2 minutes.